 top of page

-When it comes to shoes, it’s easy to grab the $60 pair from a fast fashion brand.
-After all, they look good today—and who wants to spend $200+?
+When it comes to shoes, it's tempting to grab the $60 pair from a fast fashion store.
+They may look appealing today, but who wants to spend over $200?

-But here’s the truth: buying higher-quality shoes and repairing them is actually the more cost-effective and the more sustainable choice.
-And when you think in terms of Price Per Wear (PPW), it’s a total no-brainer.
+Here’s a crucial truth: Buying higher-quality shoes and repairing them is a smarter and more sustainable choice.
+When you consider your Price Per Wear (PPW), it’s a clear decision.

 The True Cost of Cheap Shoes

-Let’s say you buy a pair of synthetic leather shoes for $60.
-They look good now, but after a few months of regular wear, the soles peel, the faux leather cracks, and they become uncomfortable.
-They'll be used one season, then tossed and replaced by another $60 pair.
+Let’s consider a pair of synthetic leather shoes you purchase for $60.
+They may look good now, but after just a few months of regular wear, the soles begin to peel, the faux leather cracks, and comfort goes out the window.
+After one season of use, they’ll be tossed and replaced by another $60 pair.

 $0.60 per wear ($60 ÷ 100 wears)